Core solution

 IFA certification is one of the requirements for using the GGN label – a consumer label for certified, responsible farming and transparency found on fruit and vegetables, farmed seafood, flowers, and plants.
 Improve your competitive edge and grow trust in your brand by making responsible farming visible on store shelves!

-Demonstrate your commitment to a more sustainable floriculture sector
+Demonstrate commitment to a more responsible floriculture sector

 Why choose Integrated Farm Assurance for flowers and ornamentals?

 Integrated Farm Assurance (IFA) is a leading smart farm assurance solution for flowers and ornamentals – enabling producers worldwide to assess, demonstrate, and improve their responsible floriculture practices.
-IFA certification is requested by retailers across the globe and provides a practical path for producers to implement best practices at farm level that contribute to the long-term viability of the sector, the welfare of farming communities, and the sustainability of surrounding ecosystems.
+IFA certification is requested by retailers across the globe and provides a practical path for producers to implement best practices at farm level that contribute to the long-term viability of the sector.

 Which industry challenges does IFA for flowers and ornamentals address?

-• IFA tackles sector demands through a holistic approach.
+IFA aims to tackle sector demands through a holistic approach.
 With the resulting certificates, buyers can choose suppliers that fulfill the necessary criteria and support their sustainability pledges.

 Follow our five steps to certification to get started today.